-We have in the past faced shortages of components and materials that are critical to the manufacture of our products and our customers' products.
+We have in the past faced and may from time-to-time face shortages of components and materials that are critical to the manufacture of our products and our customers' products.
 Such critical components and materials may include semiconductor wafers and packages, double data rate memory die, display components, analog-to-digital converters, digital receivers, video decoders and voltage regulators.
-These shortages may happen again and if so, could increase our costs and prevent us from shipping our products to our customers in a timely fashion, both of which could harm our business and adversely affect our results of operations.
+These shortages may happen again result in additional costs to us and if so, could increase our costs and prevent us from shipping we may be unable to ship our products to our customers in a timely fashion, both of which could harm our business and adversely affect our results of operations.